 A chart of the glide path for the L 2030 lifecycle fund.

 Image source: TSP.gov.
-G Fund = Government securities index fund.
+G Fund = government securities index fund.
 F Fund = U.S. bond index fund.
 C Fund = S&P 500 index fund.
 S Fund = U.S. total stock market index fund.
-I Fund = International stock index fund.
+I Fund = international stock index fund.

 Should you buy a lifecycle fund?

-The key advantage to a lifecycle fund is the convenience of having a set-and-forget retirement plan, but investors should be aware of their shortcomings.
+The key advantage to a lifecycle fund is the convenience of having a set-it-and-forget-it retirement plan, but investors should be aware of their shortcomings.
+Relatively high fees, compared to simple index funds, are one factor that can limit returns for lifecycle funds.
+Be sure to check the fees you're paying for convenience and weigh the cost against the benefits.

-Secondly, though they may do an adequate job of rebalancing your investments as you age, keep in mind that no two lifecycle funds ever follow the exact same path.
+Although they may do an adequate job of rebalancing your investments as you age, keep in mind that no two lifecycle funds ever follow the exact same path.
 Be sure to check the prospectuses of any funds you're considering to determine which fits your retirement strategy best.